MOOD DISORDERS

 Feeling of confusion

-Diurnal variation (more depressed in the morning, better in the evening)
+Diurnal variation (more depressed in the morning,

 Change in appetite